 Staff at Maples are very skilled in supporting effective communication at all levels which includes the use of augmentative forms of communication such symbols, signing and communication ipads.

 An independent advocate visits the setting each half term to ascertain the wishes and feelings of the students and be a point of contact if they wish to discuss anything.
 In addition there is an appointed Academy Advocate who makes an un-announced visit every six weeks.
 Part of the remit for this visit is for young people to show him/her round and communicate any issues/ concerns that they may have.

 Maples offers a curriculum that extends and generalizes the learning and achievements of the students at either end of the school day.
 Activities are focused on building skills to support independence, self-advocacy and communication in a range of contexts and environments.
-These are linked to the students ILPs (Individual Learning Plans) which are taken from the Education, Health and Care Plan.
+These are linked to the students ECHLPs (Education, Care, Health and Learning Plans).
 Staff from both school and Maples work very closely together to in order to effectively support achievement towards these outcomes.

 Parents and carers are also involved in supporting learning and where appropriate, ‘homework’ may be offered in order to further develop skills being generalized in different environments.

 Systematic Instruction is a teaching and learning approach that is used both in school and Maples.
 The ethos of this ‘places a positive expectation of people’s potential to achieve when we have taken notice of the tasks and environments that people are interested in’.
 (Systematic Instruction Handbook).
 Systematic Instruction supports the students to be as independent as possible by breaking tasks down into small steps and gradually removing the reliance on adult prompts and support.
 This then increases the young person’s opportunities to develop and implement learned skills in a range of contexts.
 Examples of how this may be used include making a sandwich or simple snack, placing dirty washing in the washing machine and switching on, vacuuming a given area.